anuragduk2024/Quanvolutional_Neural_Network/README.md

 Seaborn: For enhanced data visualization.

 Scikit-learn: For calculating classification metrics like precision, recall, and F1 score.

+## Performance Comparison

+Once the training is complete, the resulting plots will show the following comparisons:

+  * Validation Accuracy: This plot shows how accurately each model classifies the test set.
+* Validation Loss: This plot shows how well each model fits the data.
+  * Validation Precision: The precision metric is evaluated, showing how many of the positive predictions are correct.
+* Validation Recall: The recall metric shows how many of the actual positives are correctly identified.

+By analyzing these plots, we can assess the advantages of the quantum-enhanced model over the classical one.

 PennyLane: For quantum machine learning.